mitchelljustin/pragmatic-lightning/index.md

         --neutrino.connect=faucet.lightning.community
 ```

 That's it!
-You are now running a node on the Lightning test network which exposes the port 10009 for Remote Procedure Calls (RPC).
+You are now running a node on the Lightning test network, which exposes the port 10009 for Remote Procedure Calls (RPC).

 It will take some time (1-10 mins) for the node to sync to the Bitcoin blockchain.
 But you can continue with the next step in the meanwhile.

 **Sidenote: The Big Bitcoin Blockchain**

 *Because of how Lightning Network works, a node needs to be able to read from the Bitcoin blockchain and send transactions to it.
-To achieve this, the Lightning node you're running uses a Bitcoin backend called [Neutrino](https://github.com/lightninglabs/neutrino).*
+To achieve this, the Lightning node you're running uses a Bitcoin node implementation called [Neutrino](https://github.com/lightninglabs/neutrino).*

 *Neutrino is a Bitcoin "light client", meaning it doesn't download and verify all 200GB+ of the Bitcoin blockchain but instead only verifies transactions
 relevant to its own wallet.
 This makes it a lot easier and cheaper to run a node, which is why this guide uses it.*

 *Neutrino is still early days and potentially insecure.
+Therefore, the creators of LND have restricted its use to testnet only.*

-That means that once you migrate off testnet and start handling real money,
+*Once you migrate off testnet and start handling real money,
-you'll need to run a "full" Bitcoin node that processes and stores every block in the blockchain.*
+you'll need to run a ["full" Bitcoin node](https://bitcoin.org/en/full-node) that processes and stores every block in the blockchain.
+This will hopefully change in the near future.*

 **Next step: Initializing the Lightning node's wallet**